-To configure the cooling chart widget:
+► To configure the cooling chart widget:

-- 1. In the Dashboard tab, click the 🥌 icon in the upper right corner of the page.
-The Report Configuration dialog appears. - 2.
+- 1. Click the Dashboards tab.
+The Dashboard Configuration dialog appears. - 2.
 Drag and drop the cooling chart widget icon into a row.
-See Setting the Dashboard Layout (on page 81) for details.
+See Setting the Dashboard Layout (on page 94) for details.

-Click the Settings icon

-- 4. In the Show field, click the browse button to select a node from your enterprise data model.
+- 3. Click the Settings icon - 4.
+In the Show field, click the browse button to select a node from your enterprise data model.
 You can select any level, up to and including the data center.
-Potential energy savings is calculated only when a data center is selected. - 5.
-In the Sensor Position field, select Inlet, Outlet, or Outside Air.
+Potential energy savings is calculated only when a data center is selected.

+- 5. In the Sensor Position field, select Inlet, Outlet, or Outside Air.
 Inlet specifies a "cold aisle" chart, and uses data from inlet located sensors.
 Outlet specifies a "hot aisle" chart, and uses data from outlet located sensors.
 Outside air uses data from outside located sensors.
-See Specify Inlet, Outlet, or Outside Air Location for Environmental Sensors (on page 181). - Select the region to display on the chart.
-See ASHRAE® Envelope Descriptions (on page 92) for details of each region.

-- All regions display in blue on the chart.
+See Specify Inlet, Outlet, or Outside Air Location for Environmental Sensors (on page 205). - 6.
+Select the region to display on the chart.
+See ASHRAE® Envelope Descriptions (on page 105) for details of each region. - All regions display in blue on the chart.
 Custom regions have default settings you can change.
 Select Custom, then select the Min Temperature and Max Temperature and the Min Humidity and Max Humidity. - 7.
 Select Zoom In or Zoom Out to specify a more or less detailed view of the chart to display. - 8.
-Enter a name for the chart, or check the Autoname checkbox to accept the system name.
+Enter a name for the chart, or check the Auto Name checkbox to accept the system name.
 The system name for a cooling chart contains the level of the enterprise data model, such as data center, and the sensor location information. - 9.
 Click Save.
 The widget is added to the dashboard.